haolingdong-msft/metrics-advisor-poc/archboard.md

 ```

-With convenient method, getting datafeed is like below, we only need to pass in the datafeed ID, and we can get datafeed directly from response:
+With convenient method, getting data feed is like below, we only need to pass in the data feed ID, and we can get data feed directly from response:

 ```
 metricsAdvisorAdministrationClient = metricsAdvisorAdministrationClientbuilder.buildClient();